Keyboard shortcuts

 Commands Overview

-idt provides six main commands for working with identifiers:
+idt provides the following commands for working with identifiers:

 CommandAliasDescription